Oumasabrin/alx-system_engineering-devops/0x00-shell_basics/README.md

-cp -un * .html ../ :copies all the HTML files from current directory to parent directory that did not exist in the parent of the working. mv [[:upper]]* :moves all files beginning with an uppercase letter. rm *~ : delete all files that end with ~
+cp -un * .html ../ :copies all the HTML files from current directory to parent directory that did not exist in the parent of the working. mv [[:upper]]* :moves all files beginning with an uppercase letter. rm *~ : delete all files that end with ~ mkdir -p :create a directory ,the option -p ensure that the parent directories are also created if they don't exist.